A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Temperament testing assesses how a puppy reacts in different situations to determine its personality and suitability for various homes.
 By evaluating traits like confidence and social behavior, these tests help match puppies with appropriate families.
 This guide will explain the main tests and how they aid in choosing the right pet.

-Different dog temperament test types are categorized based on observed reactions during testing: Active, Neutral, and Passive.
+Different dog temperament test types (Volhard Puppy Aptitude Test for example) are categorized based on observed reactions during testing: Active, Neutral, and Passive.
 Observing a puppy during play can also provide valuable insights into their personality and behavioral tendencies along with the dog's active social skills.
 Factors such as sound sensitivity and pain threshold are particularly important when evaluating puppies for homes with young children.

 Breeders play a significant role in influencing puppy temperament through genetics, health care, and early socialization experiences, which set the foundation for future dog behavior.
 After observing a puppy, assigning a score helps reflect their temperament and to better understand dog behavior characteristics, aiding in the selection process.